-The mission of College of The Albemarle’s (COA) Disability Support Services (DSS) is to adapt the school’s general services to the specialized individual needs of persons with disabilities, and provide equal access to all programs and facilities.
+The mission of College of The Albemarle’s (COA) Accessibility Services is to adapt the school’s general services to the specialized individual needs of persons with disabilities, and provide equal access to all programs and facilities.

 Consistent with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, COA is committed to equality of educational opportunities and ensures that no qualified person shall by reason of a disability be denied access to, participation in, or the benefits of any program or activity operated by the college.
 Each qualified person will receive reasonable accommodations to ensure equal access to educational opportunities, programs and activities.

 Requests and Appeals